-Co-Chairs for the Legacy Luncheon are Gena Bonsall and Penny Gunning.
-Lin Sue Cooney, director of community engagement for Hospice of the Valley and former 12 News/KPNX news anchor, will serve as mistress of ceremonies and will moderate a conversation with Mrs. Bush following her remarks.
+The luncheon benefited two charitable organizations, the Sandra Day O'Connor Institute and Hospice of the Valley.
+Co-Chairs for the 2018 Legacy Luncheon were Gena Bonsall and Penny Gunning.
+Lin Sue Cooney, former NBC 12 News anchor, served as mistress of ceremonies and moderated a conversation with Mrs. Bush following her remarks.

 Like Sandra Day O’Connor, who was raised in Arizona on her family’s Lazy B Ranch, Mrs. Bush stated in her book, “I was born upon the prairie, where the wind blew free, and there was nothing to break the light of the sun.
 I was born where there were no enclosures, and where everything drew a free breath.”
 In her memoir, she also describes life as First Lady and the post-9/11 White House, when anthrax attacks cut off the mail and she was no longer permitted to take strolls outside the gates.
 Polled by The Gallup Organization as one of the most popular First Ladies, Mrs. Bush, with a master’s degree in library science and a former librarian, helped advance national and global concerns during her tenure, including encouraging education and literacy worldwide.